Adam Sealfon

 Sunoo Park and Adam Sealfon

-Available at [ePrint]
+Available at [ePrint] -

 Towards Non-Interactive Zero-Knowledge for NP from LWE

-Ron D. Rothblum, Adam Sealfon and Katerina Sotiraki
+Ron D. Rothblum, Adam Sealfon, and Katerina Sotiraki

-PKC 2019; invited to Journal of Cryptology, 2021
+Invited to Journal of Cryptology, 2021

-Available at [ePrint]
+Available at [ePrint] -

 Population Stability: Regulating Size in the Presence of an Adversary

-Shafi Goldwasser, Rafail Ostrovsky, Alessandra Scafuro and Adam Sealfon
+Shafi Goldwasser, Rafail Ostrovsky, Alessandra Scafuro, and Adam Sealfon

 Network Oblivious Transfer

-Ranjit Kumaresan, Srinivasan Raghuraman and Adam Sealfon
+Ranjit Kumaresan, Srinivasan Raghuraman, and Adam Sealfon

-Available at [ePrint]
+Available at [ePrint] -

 Shortest Paths and Distances with Differential Privacy